-The value of the grant is £325 per week per student together with up to £500 in total for consumables.
-The grant covers an eight week studentship for nutrition students and up to 12 weeks for optoelectronics students.
+The value of the grant is £365 per week per student together with up to £500 in total for consumables.
+The grant covers up to 12 weeks.

 The vacation studentship provided a unique opportunity to work with an excellent student, test our new setup, initiate new international collaborations and new projects, and gave the backbone for a future publication.
 I am very grateful to Rank Prize for this opportunity.

 Dr Fabien Massabuau Senior Lecturer, University of Strathclyde

 The deadline for applications for the 2023 round was 23:59 on Monday 3 April 2023.